 The bus station and the tiny airport are close to each other and around a fifteen-minute bus ride from the center.
 Taxis are cheap here too; just make sure you agree on a price with the driver before you get in.

-Written by local enthusiast for Cuenca hostels
+Written by Travel Expert Cuenca

 Laura T